-Floors including Sub-floors Repair Category 2 Notes Sections of flooring are loose and uneven.
-Staining is evident adjacent to the shower tray.
-The possibility of concealed defects exists.
+Floors including Sub-floors

+Repair Category 2

+Notes There is some softening to timber flooring adjacent to the shower room in the bedroom cupboard adjacent.
+See dampness, rot and infestation section for further information.
+Sections of flooring are creaky, loose and uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 2

-Notes Glazed inserts to an interior door may not be of appropriate toughened glass or meet the recognised safety standards.
+Notes Glazed inserts to interior doors and fixed panels may not be of appropriate toughened glass or meet the recognised safety standards.